redbox-mint/website-redboxresearchdata/support.md

 at the forefront of research data management technologies.

 Please [contact us]({{ site.baseurl }}{% link contact.md %}) to discuss a suitable support agreement.

+## ReDBox is Open Source

+QCIF is proud to say that the ReDBox platform is Open Source software, making it freely available for anyone to download, install and use.

+This means that while QCIF manages the development of the platform, we keep everything as transparent as possible.
+We rely upon the interaction of our community to prioritise new features and participate in the development and testing of the release cycles.

+It also means that any development performed for a specific client will be contributed back to the code base to the benefit of all.

+{% include latest_release.html %}

 ## Project Services